ianthehenry/judge/README.md

 ## next

+- Added `--interactive` mode
+- Judge now prints the file name before running tests
+- Judge now prints the full source of a test on failure
+- Added a `--verbose` flag
+- Judge no longer prints the names of tests before it runs them unless you pass the `--verbose` flag
-- fixed a bug where `test-macro` failures would insert an extra newline
+- Fixed a bug where `test-macro` failures would insert an extra newline
-- nested tuples now render with square brackets (not just top-level tuples)
+- Tuples now always render with square brackets (not just top-level tuples)

 ## v2.2.2 2023-04-02